code0monkey1/init-software-architecture-and-design/README.md

-# init-software-architecture-and-design
- Software Architecture and Design Concepts
+# Software Architecture and Design Concepts

 ![OOADSteps](./pics/ooa-steps.jpg "The steps in OOA")